Special Weather Statement issued for Martin by NWS - News Break

 Special Weather Statement issued for Martin by NWS

-Effective: 2021-07-11 19:50:00 EDT Expires: 2021-07-12 15:30:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-11 19:50:00 EDT Expires: 2021-07-12 14:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
 Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-Target Area: Martin SIGNIFICANT WEATHER ADVISORY FOR WESTERN MARTIN COUNTY UNTIL 330 PM EDT At 237 PM EDT, Doppler radar was tracking a strong thunderstorm near Indiantown, moving northwest at 15 mph.
-Winds up to 40 mph will be possible with this storm.
-Locations impacted include Indiantown and J And S Fish Camp.alerts.weather.gov
+Target Area: Martin SIGNIFICANT WEATHER ADVISORY FOR EASTERN MARTIN COUNTY UNTIL 245 PM EDT At 158 PM EDT, Doppler radar was tracking a strong thunderstorm over Jonathan Dickinson State Park, or over Jupiter Island, moving northwest at 20 mph.
+Winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Stuart, Tequesta, Jupiter Island, Palm City and Hobe Sound.alerts.weather.gov

 Comments / 0